wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Implement practices to improve code quality</strong> - Implement practices to improve code quality and minimize defects.
 For example, test-driven development, code reviews, and standards adoption.

-   * <strong>Use multiple environments</strong> - Use multiple environments to experiment, develop, and test your workload.
-Use increasing levels of controls as environments approach production to gain confidence your workload will operate as intended when deployed.
+   * <strong>Use multiple environments</strong> - Use multiple environments to experiment, develop, and test workloads.
+Use increasing levels of controls as environments approach production to gain confidence each workload will operate as intended when deployed.

    * <strong>Make frequent, small, reversible changes</strong> - Frequent, small, and reversible changes reduce the scope and impact of a change.
 This eases troubleshooting, enables faster remediation, and provides the option to roll back a change.